robbieh/embellir/README.md

 Clocks tell you where you are in time.

-Though this is just a toy project so I can learn more Clojure, I would like for it simply tell you where you are.
+I would like for embellir to simply tell you where you are.